JanneWald/2018-19ProgramingPortfolio/README.md

 # Welcome to Janne Wald's Programming Portfolio
-All from the programmin class of 2018-19
+All from the programming class of 2018-19

 Buisness email: janne.l.wald@gmail.com